drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 #### Saving your notebook to a different format

-Click on `File` and `Download As` this brings up a number of different formats that Jupyter notebooks can be exported to.
-Some of these might need other tools installed on your computer but a very portable option is `HTML`.
+Click on `File` and `Download As` this brings up a number of formats that Jupyter notebooks can be exported to.
+Some of these might need other tools installed on your computer but a portable option is `HTML`.

 Click on `HTML (.html)`.